reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 5️⃣ detect\_bruteforce\_logons.sh

 SSH brute force attempts flood logs long before a compromise.
-This analyser parses authentication records for failed passwords, grouping attempts by IP and user, then flags offenders that exceed a configurable threshold.
-Feed the output directly into fail2ban, firewall blocklists, or SIEM watchlists for real time protection.
+This analyzer parses authentication records for failed passwords, grouping attempts by IP and user, then flags offenders that exceed a configurable threshold.
+Feed the output directly into fail2ban, firewall blocklists, or SIEM watchlists for real-time protection.

-Historical reports also reveal attack trends, helping security teams justify MFA roll outs and hardening budgets with concrete data instead of anecdotal evidence.
+Historical reports also reveal attack trends, helping security teams justify MFA rollouts and hardening budgets with concrete data instead of anecdotal evidence.

 #### How it works